How To Install a Resin Bound Driveway

 Resin bound driveway trowel

-2. Lay batons to indicate where the luter should tip the mix
+2. Mark Drop Points: Place batons to mark where the mixer should tip the mix.

-3. You may use a screed bar to even out the mix further, prior to trowelling
+3. Even Out the Mix: Utilise a screed bar to further even out the mix before trowelling.

-5. Pack aggregates into every edge to ensure there are no gaps
+5. Pack Edges: Ensure aggregates are packed into every edge to avoid gaps.

-7. The mix should be trowelled until the aggregates stop moving in a fluid movement and become solid.
-This must be done in as few strokes as possible.
+7. Trowel the mix: Trowel the mix until the aggregates stop moving fluidly.
+Aim to do this in as few strokes as possible.

-9. Ensure the edge of each trowelled section is rough and unworked so the next batch of aggregate can seamlessly and easily be blended into it.
+9. Prepare for Next Mix: Leave the edge of each trowelled section rough and unworked for easy blending with the next batch.

-10. Add light and even sprinkling of crushed glass to provide additional slip resistance.
+10. Add Slip Resistance: Sprinkle a light, even layer of crushed glass for additional slip resistance.

 Helpful tip